Health is not valued till sickness comes

 This issue feels particularly insurmountable to a parent of small children: in many cases, it really is the “make or break” factor in whether someone will indeed take action towards shifting their habits for the better.

 Now let me tell you a story: my story, actually (and my father’s story).
-You see, after spending hours (and I mean HOURS) researching and investigation my purpose and our company’s mission statement as a part of a business accelerator course I attended (by Dent Global, the BEST thing I ever did), I realised how far back the seed was planted for me to become who I am and do what I do.
+You see, after spending hours (and I mean HOURS) researching and investigation my purpose and our company’s mission statement as a part of a business accelerator course I attended by Dent Global, (the BEST thing I ever did), I realised how far back the seed was planted for me to become a wellness coach who focuses on helping high achievers stay at the top of their game.
 Let me explain.

 My dad was a very successful entrepreneur; in his early thirties, he quit his job to start a business which he grew to 7 figures in revenue in 5 years.

 He was brilliant, successful, healthy and had it all, or so it seemed.

 When I was only 8 years old, my dad became ill with Bipolar Disorder, a mental illness which is a trickier variation of Depression, and in all honesty has never really recovered.